quantide/qtraining/011-rbase-one-day/manual-pdf/output/12-rmarkdown.md

 R Markdown generates a new file that contains selected text, code, and results from the .Rmd file.
 The new file can be a finished web page, PDF, MS Word document, slide show, notebook, handout, book, dashboard, package vignette or other format.

+More information about R Markdown is available at [rmarkdown.rstudio.com](http://rmarkdown.rstudio.com/).